 Last November, extended family notified law enforcement in Rexburg, Idaho, that they hadn’t been able to get in touch with JJ and Tylee since September.
 In response to the alert, Rexburg police visited Vallow’s home, where she was living with Daybell, to question them about the minors’ whereabouts.
 According to police, the couple claimed the children had moved to Arizona, where they were living with other relatives, and requested that law enforcement return at a later date.
 When investigators showed up the following day, the couple had fled.

 In a statement in early January, Rexburg police said, “We strongly believe that Joshua and Tylee’s lives are in danger.”

-In late January, the couple was discovered in Hawaii.
+A few months later, the couple was discovered in Hawaii.

 On January 25, police located Vallow and Daybell driving near a beachside resort in Kauai.
 Police searched their car but found no trace of the children, and served Vallow with a court order demanding that she bring the children to the Idaho Department of Health and Welfare by January 30 or face legal action.
 According to the Times, Vallow missed the deadline.